Art Projects We've Loved for Kindergarten Homeschool

 Always keeping an open mind of course, but here’s what I’m interested in adding to our lineup for next year and beyond:

-Singapore Math Sprints (speed drills for 1st grade/up)
+Singapore Math Sprints (mental math practice for 1st grade/up)

 BJU Press Writing + Grammar (2nd grade/up)